jazorhe/pokemon-hacking-projects/README.md

 ## Contents:
 -   **Mapping**
+    -   Tutorial 0: Introduction
-    -   Tutorial 1
+    -   Tutorial 1: The Basics of Mapping
-    -   Tutorial 2
+    -   Tutorial 2: Map Diversity
-    -   Tutorial 3
+    -   Tutorial 3: The Nature of Tiles
-    -   Tutorial 4
+    -   Tutorial 4: Deviating from Vanilla Tiles
-    -   Tutorial 5
+    -   Tutorial 5: Bringing Tiles to Life
-    -   Tutorial 6
+    -   Tutorial 6: Advice and Errata (1)
 -   **Scripting**
     -   [Tutorial 7: The Basics of Scripting](#tutorial-7-the-basics-of-scripting-video-link)
     -   [Tutorial 8: Msgbox Exhaustion](#tutorial-8-msgbox-exhaustion-video-link)